msmccormack/DATA440/liberia_p1.md

 # Spatial Population Description: Liberia

 This exercise had to do with using packages in R to plot spatial data.
-We created the below plot of Liberia, its counties, and its administrative subdivisions.
+These data were downloaded from GADM.
+The packages we used to create the plots included ggplot, sf, and tidyverse.
+The plot below of Liberia, its counties, and its administrative subdivisions.
 We were able to acommplish this through the following code:
 ```
 lbr_int  <- read_sf("gadm36_LBR_shp/gadm36_LBR_0.shp")
 lbr_adm1  <- read_sf("gadm36_LBR_shp/gadm36_LBR_1.shp")